EvelynAguirreOrtiz/my-portfolio-challenge-utsa-bc-02-2022/README.md

 # My Portfolio
-## Module 2 Challenge
+## Module 8 Challenge and Group Project 1

 ### Purpose

-This is a preliminary portfolio page designed using HTML and CSS.
+This is an update to the original preliminary portfolio page.

-It includes links to two live websites with placekeepers for future projects.
-All navigational links lead to their corresponding section of the application.
-The layout is responsive to various screen sizes and devices.
+The page has been updated to include links to the Group Project "Search, Watch, Chill", as well as live links to other projects and challenges.
+Direct links to GitHub and LinkedIn have also been added.

 ### Built With